Craft beer: Sweden

-Gallery of Scandinavian craft beers

 United Kingdom

 The term "microbrewery" originated in the UK in the late 1970s to describe the new generation of small breweries that focused on producing traditional cask ale independently of major brewers or pub chains.
-In 1972, Martin Sykes established Selby Brewery as the first new independent brewing company for 50 years.
+In 1972, Martin Sykes established Selby Brewery as the first new independent brewing company in 50 years.
 "I foresaw the revival in real ale, and got in early", he said.
 Another early example was the Litchborough Brewery founded by Bill Urquhart in 1974.
 Alongside commercial brewing, training courses and apprenticeships were offered by Litchborough, with many of the UK movement's early pioneers passing through its courses prior to setting up their own breweries.

 Before the development of large commercial breweries in the UK, beer would have been brewed on the premises from which it was sold.
 Alewives would put out a sign—a hop pole or ale-wand—to show when their beer was ready.
 The medieval authorities were more interested in ensuring adequate quality and strength of the beer than discouraging drinking.
 Gradually men became involved in brewing and organized themselves into guilds such as the Brewers Guild in London of 1342 and the Edinburgh Society of Brewers in 1598; as brewing became more organized and reliable many inns and taverns ceased brewing for themselves and bought beer from these early commercial breweries.

 However, there were some brewpubs which continued to brew their own beer, such as the Blue Anchor in Helston, Cornwall, which was established in 1400 and is regarded as the oldest brewpub in the UK.
 In the UK during the 20th century, most of the traditional pubs which brewed their own beer in the brewhouse round the back of the pub, were bought out by larger breweries and ceased brewing on the premises.
 By the mid-1970s, only four remained: All Nations (Madeley, Shropshire), The Old Swan (Netherton, West Midlands), the Three Tuns (Bishop's Castle, Shropshire) and the Blue Anchor pub (Helston, Cornwall).